Brunson v. Adams

 If that gave rise to a successful cause of action for $3 Billion, my office would have had no budgetary problems and private attorneys would take these cases.

+It will be interesting to see whether this petition will get the same social media attention that the Brunsons original actions achieved.
 Given the frivolous nature of the action it is hard to imagine that it will attract much support but perhaps his followers should not be underestimated.
-I expect at least some people will be excited that the Court “accepted” the case — but the only thing he has to do for that us to pay the filing fees in a timely petition.
+I expect at least some people will be excited that the Court “accepted” the case — but the only thing he had to do for that was to pay the filing fees and hope that there will be a judicial quorum.

 Loy Brunson filed a notice of appeal on April 4, 2023.
 However, the 10th Circuit had not even received the record on appeal when Loy took matters into his own hands and filed a new petition for certiorari with the Supreme Court.
 (Case No. 22-1028, dated April 24, 2023).
 He referred to it as an emergency petition under Rule 11.